NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 11/6/2020

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 24th day of November, 2020, for the purpose of reviewing and hearing comment on the request of Brandon & Amanda Nusbaumer, 1617 E 300 N, Bluffton, IN 46714 for the purpose of a Special Exception.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 24th day of November, 2020, for the purpose of reviewing and hearing comment on the request of Zanesville United Methodist Church/Tower Life Center, 11811 Wayne Street, Zanesville, IN 46799 for the purpose of a Variance.

-Brief Legal: The subject property is described as 1.77 in the SE quarter of Section 17 Township 27N Range 12E in Lancaster Township.
+Brief Legal: The subject property is described as 3.76 acres in the NW quarter of Section 3 Township 28N Range 11E in Union Township.

 Dated this 6th day of November, 2020